ideasbyjin/ideasbyjin.github.io/_posts/2019-09-23-clustering-1.md

 * Some columns _only_ have % daily value (e.g. Vitamin A) or don't have any (e.g. Sugars)
 * Serving sizes of drinks are mixed in with serving size of solid food

-For simplicity, let's apply the following normalisation:
+For simplicity, let's...
-* Only use the following items for clustering purposes:
+* Only use the following columns for clustering:
     * Serving size with grams only
     * Saturated Fat, Trans Fat, Cholesterol, Sodium, Carbohydrates, Dietary Fiber, Sugars, Protein
     * Vitamin A (% Daily Value), Vitamin C (% Daily Value), Calcium (% Daily Value), Iron (% Daily Value)